Liberty Radio

 Liberty Radio is a UK radio broadcaster and company based in London, England that, As of 2013, is transmitted free to air from the Astra 2F satellite at 28.2° East to most of Europe, and on the Internet, but not on analog or DAB terrestrial radio.
 The station is also available to subscribers to BSkyB on the Sky EPG at LCN 186.
 The company started as Viva 963, broadcasting on terrestrial radio, predominantly for women, and was later renamed.
-It lost its terrestrial broadcasting licence in 2002 after being acquired by the Universal Church of the Kingdom of God (UCKG); the broadcasting slot was taken over by Buzz Asia, with different content.
+It lost its terrestrial broadcasting licence in 2002 after being acquired by the Universal Church of the Kingdom of God (UCKG); the broadcasting slot was taken over by Club Asia, with different content.

 History

 Viva 963

 The station started on 3 July 1995 as Viva 963, a service of talk and pop aimed at women devised by public relations consultant Lynne Franks.
 It broadcast on 963 kHz on medium wave from a transmitter at Lea Bridge Road, Leyton.
 A second transmitter, broadcasting on 972 kHz, was later added at Glade Lane, Southall, Middlesex.